appliedoceansciences/scari/datasheet.md

 - `start`: Commence logging of incoming ADC data to gapless .wav files to nonvolatile storage
     - `start [value]`: If a value is given, it will be interpreted as a number of seconds after which to stop recording.
 WARNING: as currently implemented, if this feature is abused to generate a large amount of files per unit time, scaling issues in the FAT filesystem will cause the recorder to fail to make hard-rt deadlines after a matter of hours rather than months.

-- `stop`: Request that logging of ADC data to .wav files be stopped, at the next cluster boundary
+- `stop`: Request that logging of ADC data to .wav files be stopped, at the next cluster boundary, which may be several seconds depending on card cluster size and sample rate.

 - `status`: Print whether rtc is set, whether recording is enabled, and whether USB is enabled